The-Youssef-Nasr-Company/Stylus-Utility-for-Disk-Utility/README.md

 # Stylus Utility for Disk Utility (includes Python and Golang)

-__Stylus Utility.
-The utility for Disk Utility.__ Oh, hey!
+Oh, hey!
 Welcome to Youssef Land!
 We're making the Stylus utility for Disk Utility (did _Disk Utility_ have enough utilities for recovering [Mac](https://apple.com/macos/monterey)s?
 The short answer is no).

 ## Slogan